Grab some bak kwa and pineapple tarts and gather your folks around the telly to catch these Chinese cinema gems.

 Watch on iTunes

 Here’s a movie that’s closer to home.
 Written and directed by local filmmaker Royston Tan, this musical comedy takes a closer look at the getai scene in Singapore.
-Follow two friends, Big Papaya (Yeo Yann Yann) and Little Papaya (Mindee Ong) as they hone their getai skills with the guidance from seasoned veterans.
+Follow two friends, Big Papaya (Yeo Yann Yann) and Little Papaya (Mindee Ong), as they hone their getai skills with the guidance of seasoned veterans.
 When they finally grace the stage, they soon gain vast popularity, attracting the attention and jealousy of their competitors, the Durian sisters.
-Not sure what is getai all about?
-Then let this movie give you a crash course on it.
+Not sure what getai is all about?
+Let this movie give you a crash course.

 Watch on Netflix